Leading Change

 Job 1: Name the uncertainty honestly.
 "Here is what we know.
 Here is what we do not know.
 Here is what we are doing to find out."
 This simple framework reduces anxiety because it replaces vague worry with specific unknowns.

 Job 2: Shorten the time horizon.
 In uncertainty, annual plans are useless.
 Weekly commitments work.
 The POW Framework adapts beautifully to uncertainty.
-Purpose stays constant.
-Outcomes adjust to what the team can control this week.
-Way Forward defines the next three actions.
+The Problem step names what changed this week, honestly.
+The Opportunity step asks what the change makes possible.
+The What Now step lets the team pick the next three actions it controls.

 Job 3: Acknowledge the emotional reality.
 People under uncertainty feel anxious, frustrated, and scared.
 Ignoring these feelings does not make them go away.
 The Baggage framework gives teams a way to name what they are carrying without it derailing the work.